Ashrockzzz2003/webhook.soc/README.md

 # Setup Webhooks

-This web application enables maintainers of Amrita Summer of Code (ASoC) 2025 projects to easily configure GitHub webhooks for their repositories.
-The app automatically configures webhooks for your repos to sync repository activity to track project progress throughout the Summer of Code program.
+This web app enables maintainers of [Amrita Summer of Code - ASoC 2025](https://amsoc.vercel.app) projects to easily configure GitHub webhooks for their repositories to sync repository activity to track project progress throughout the Summer of Code program.

 ## Features